sanger-tol/variantcalling/docs/usage.md

 sample1,pacbio,sample1_3.cram
 ```

-If the given BAM/CRAM files are not sorted, you need to add `--sort_input` in the run command to sort them before merging the files together from the same samples.

 ### Full samplesheet

 A final samplesheet file consisting of both BAM or CRAM will look like this.
 Currently this pipeline only supports Pacbio aligned data.